jellydreams/VTS-Fullbody-Tracking/README.md

 ### Options Preview
 - **Peview Camera**: Displays the image captured by the camera
-- **Annotated Values**: Shows the X, Y, Z values for each body part

 | default                                                  | Preview Camera                                                       |
 |----------------------------------------------------------|----------------------------------------------------------------------|